How45/Price_Tracker/README.md

 At the moment:

-- Works for some Amazon Links
 - Works only for Amazon
-- It cannot load / store
+- It can load / store
+- Shows all old prices if there is a price change